renatoliveira/apexlint/README.md

 ## Uninstall

-Using npm, you can uninstall it by issuing the same install command, but r replacing `install` with `uninstall`:
+Using npm, you can uninstall it by issuing the same install command, but replacing `install` with `uninstall`:

 ```npm uninstall apexlint -g```